What is a Universal Product Code (UPC)?

 What is a UPC?

-What is a UPC
+, What is a Universal Product Code (UPC)?

 A UPC is a Universal Product Code.
 It’s made up of two parts – a 12-digit number and a machine-readable barcode.
 The code is made up of numbers based on the company’s manufacturer ID number, the item number and a check digit – the check digit is simply there to help barcode scanners to know that the UPC is correct and valid.